 “Calliophis maculiceps” (Speckled coral snake, Small-spotted Coral Snake)

 Range: These small coral snakes are found all over Thailand and some other countries in Asia.
-I have seen a half dozen of these snakes in southern Thailand, usually found by people in their potted plants outside.
+I have seen a couple dozen of these snakes in southern Thailand, usually found by people in their potted plants outside.

 Food: Very small snakes like the Brahminy blind snake, worm snakes, worms, and probably termite, ant, and other insect eggs.